peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream stream,
         PeterO.Cbor.CBOREncodeOptions options);

-Writes a string in CBOR format to a data stream.
+Writes a string in CBOR format to a data stream, using the given options to control the encoding process.

 <b>Parameters:</b>